 I have always kept pretty basic, low-tech planted tanks.
 I have never gotten in to CO2 gas, super intense lights, soil substrates, etc. This article will take you right up to the point of taking that step into going high-tech, but if you and your tank truly grow to that point, you will probably need some more advanced resources than this one article.

 When you first start with live plants, your limiting factor will almost certainly be lighting.
-Most standard light fixtures will have nothing more than one or two standard output bulbs or basic LEDs.
-This might be enough for the least demanding plants, but even then they won’t usually do that well and most likely you and your tank will outgrow the basic lights pretty quickly.
+Most standard light fixtures will have nothing more than one standard output bulb or basic LEDs.
+This might be enough for the least demanding plants, but even then they won’t usually do that well and most likely you and your tank will outgrow the basic lights very quickly.
 Upgrading to something along the lines of an adjustable LED fixture is ideal.
 For a complete explanation of all things lighting, please read the Guide to Lighting an Aquarium.

 As for the general liquid fertilizer, I prefer either Seachem Flourish Comprehensive Supplement or AquaVitro Envy.
 AquaVitro is a top-shelf brand made by Seachem that is not available online (the company will not sell to anyone who tries to sell it online).
 AquaVitro products are very good and definitely a great, high-end option for planted as well as reef tank supplements.
 At this point, the general additive should be all that you need.